mariusz-schimke/GiGraph/README.md

 );
 ```

-You may also do it this way:
+You can also do it this way:

 ```c#
 var nodeGroup = new DotNodeGroup("Foo", "Bar", "Baz");